 But would you recommend buying it?
 Yes, without a doubt.
 That SDS System drawback aside, I am very happy with this jigsaw.
 However, if you have limited finger strength, you may prefer a jigsaw with a lever system to hold the blade.
 The blades will be easier to put on and take off, but in return they have a little more slack and the cuts are not as precise.
 After all, we will always need to pass the sandpaper 😀

-The Bosh PST 650 jig saw also has neither speed regulation nor a pendulum movement system for the cutting blade.
+The Bosch PST 650 jigsaw also has neither speed regulation nor a pendulum movement system for the cutting blade.
 But I don’t comment on the things I don’t like because they are systems that I don’t miss.
 In return, it has a blowing system that keeps the cutting line clean of sawdust and dust.

-We will now see what is inside a jig saw, with its electric motor, the reciprocating system and the system that causes the pendulum motion.
+We will now see what is inside a jigsaw, with its electric motor, the reciprocating system and the system that causes the pendulum motion of the cutting blade.